ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

-# Modeling of Tensegrity Structrues (MOTES)
+# Modeling of Tensegrity Structures (MOTES)

 ### **Welcome to **MOTES** software!**

 #### General Information

 Our research team focuses on integrating structure and control design using Tensegrity structure.
-The group focuses on designing the tensegrity structures to meet the specified objectives.
-These objectives can vary from minimizing the mass of the structure to controlling the structure to meet certain performance.
+The group focuses on designing tensegrity structures to meet the specified objectives.
+These objectives can vary from minimizing the mass of the structure to controlling the structure to meet specific performance.
 This software is intended to study the statics and dynamics of tensegrity systems.
-The authors would like to make this as an open source software to help other researchers who are also interested in this field.
+The authors would like to make this as open-source software to help other researchers who are also interested in this field.

 #### LICENSE